 ● Hydrating properly: It seems obvious that if you sweat a lot, you need to drink a lot.
 Yet this important nutrition habit sometimes gets overlooked or isn’t done the right way, and it can harm your performance in all kinds of ways.

 ● Adapting intake: It’s important to adapt your nutritional intake as you progress in your training goals.
 Your metabolism ramps up as your body develops, meaning that it needs to consume more calories over time.
 Not fueling up at the right level can slow down your athletic performance.

 ● Training breaks: Athletic progress takes place not just in training but also during days off.
 Exercise stimulates muscles, while rest enables muscles to regenerate and grow.
 To progress in your goals, you need to strike a balance between training and recovery periods.

 ● Relaxation techniques: It’s important to build relaxation into your daily routine as a way to reduce stress.
 Why?
 Stress is the enemy of achieving athletic goals.
 It messes up your sleep, drains your energy for training, leads to poor eating habits, and sends your attitude spiraling downward.
-Techniques like meditation, yoga and breathing exercises do wonders to relax your body and mind to ward off stress.
-Find what works for you.
+The Freeletics Mindset Coach provides audio coaching in meditation, sleep, relaxation and breathing, all aimed at relaxing your body and mind to ward off stress.

-Body, brain, attitude - they’re all connected.
+Body, brain, behavior - they’re all connected.
 When you improve in one area, you automatically enrich the others.
 Good nutrition and recovery support training goals.
 Seeing good results from training stokes your motivation, and that drives you to set the bar higher, and to be more disciplined about eating, training and recovering.
 The cycle repeats.
 Success builds on success.
-It takes all 3 pieces to build the puzzle we call long-term athletic development.
 It isn’t always easy, but it’s the only way to reach your true potential.